Answers to Common Questions

 - Any other pertinent information

-What if I need to make a change in the time or cancel the request after securing the interpreter through NDHHS?
+What if I need to cancel or make a change in the time of the request after securing the interpreter through NDHHS?

 Who pays for services?